Per- and Polyfluoroalkyl Substances (PFAS)#

 Fort Collins Utilities strives to provide clean, safe, good-tasting drinking water to its customers.
 We proactively test the drinking water and monitor our watersheds for sources of PFAS, including the Cache la Poudre River and the Colorado-Big Thompson (CBT) project (Horsetooth Reservoir).

-PFAS have not been identified in either of the City’s source watersheds; however, it is known that treated wastewater discharges can be a source of PFAS.
+PFAS have not been identified in either of Utilities' source waters; however, it is known that wastewater discharges can be a source of PFAS that passes through a treatment plant to be returned to the local waterways for downstream users.

 -